-- 6.1 It is preferable for students to conduct their research without interruption in so far as possible.
-Occasionally, a student may have reason to be absent from the University.
-If this is for a period of less than three months, no change to registration is required, and regular fee liability applies. - 6.2 In some circumstances, for example in the case of illness, or financial or family circumstances, it is possible to apply for a formal temporary cessation of registration until the difficulties have been resolved.
-Deferrals should normally be granted in keeping with DCU Marks and Standards, and only in such exceptional circumstances.
-Deferrals must be approved by the Supervisor and the relevant Head of School and will usually be for a half, or full academic year. - 6.3 Students wishing to defer must notify the Registry, in advance of the deferral, in writing by completing and submitting an Application for Deferral.
-Retrospective deferrals are not allowed, except in exceptional cases where a student was adversely affected by illness or other factors, which he/she was unable or, for valid reasons, unwilling to divulge, and is limited to half year deferral. - 6.4 During any temporary cessation of registration, the student's participation in the research programme is suspended and the student will not be entitled to supervision or to use the University facilities, including the Library. - 6.5 The minimum period of registration is extended by a period corresponding to the deferred period.
-Consistent with DCU Marks and Standards, the maximum period of registration is not extended. - 6.6 Tuition fees are adjusted to account for the deferred period. - 6.7 When a student is externally funded, he/she should discuss the situation with the Supervisor(s) in the first instance, and the sponsoring agency should be consulted if a temporary cessation of study is necessary.
-Students and supervisors should be aware of any possible implications which this temporary cessation may have on the funding and of any additional requirements stipulated by the funding body.
-Students who defer do not receive a stipend during this period, as stipends are paid only during active registration.
-The Graduate Studies Office should be notified prior to the student seeking a deferral from the University. - 6.8 Research students withdrawing from the University must notify the Registry, either through the Student Apps Page or via the relevant link on the Registry webpage.
+- 6.3.1.
+There may be situations where a Student is required to defer their studies.
+Deferrals are granted in keeping with DCU Marks and Standards.
+Deferrals must be approved by the Supervisor and the relevant Head of School and will usually be for a half, or full academic year. - 6.3.2.
+Students wishing to defer must notify the Registry, in advance of the deferral, in writing submitting an Application for Deferral.
+Retrospective deferrals are not allowed, except in exceptional cases where a student was adversely affected by illness or other factors, which they were unable or, for valid reasons, unwilling to divulge, and is limited to half year. - 6.3.3.
+During any temporary cessation of registration, the student's participation in the research programme is suspended and the student will not be entitled to supervision or to use the University facilities, including the Library. - 6.3.4.
+Consistent with DCU Marks and Standards, the maximum period of registration is not extended. - 6.3.5.
+Tuition fees are adjusted to account for the deferred period.